 - What’s the total premises occupancy?
 You’ve seen the signs, often put up by fire departments, to show that no more than X number of people should be inside.
 This restaurant’s occupancy total was 50.

 Wait, there’s another issue.
 Not all songs are licensed through ASCAP.
-The other music licensing agencies are BMI and SESAC.
-So for $356 a year this restaurant could only play ASCAP licensed songs, not just any song.
-In order to legally play any song commercially available, three licenses would be needed.
+The other music licensing agencies in the USA are BMI, SESAC, and GMR.
+So for $390 a year this restaurant could only play ASCAP licensed songs, not just any song.
+In order to legally play any song that’s commercially available, three licenses would be needed.

-Let’s assume BMI and SEASAC use the ASCAP formula.
-It would cost $1,068 to play any and all music in this restaurant, and that’s just for the music licensing.
-Someone still has buy the individual songs, do the playlists regularly, and make sure it all sounds good.
+Let’s assume BMI, GMR, and SEASAC use the ASCAP formula.
+It would cost $1,560 to play any and all music in this restaurant, and that’s just for the music licensing.
+Someone still has buy the individual songs, create the playlists regularly, and make sure it all sounds good.

 The kicker to this story is that this restaurant is a client of Custom Channels so they’re legal and paying a low monthly rate.
-We handle ALL the music licensing along with streaming music directly to their restaurant in high quality audio.
+We handle ALL the music licensing along with streaming music directly to their restaurant in high-quality audio.
 We have all the songs they want, we mix it together differently each day, and we update the playlist often.
-And it’s far less than $1,000 a year for one location.
-So the restaurant likely replied to the ASCAP email “we’ve got it covered with Custom Channels!”.
+And it’s far less than $1,500 a year for one location.
+So the restaurant likely replied to the ASCAP email “we’ve got it covered with Custom Channels!”